chaomitang/lang-sample-code/README.md

-The sample code of language study.
+# The sample code of language study